Ying-Hwa Hu

 Age Level: 0-3

-Language: Chinese, Hmong, Spanish (Bilingual Eng/Sp)
+Language: Chinese, Hmong, Spanish, Spanish (Bilingual Eng/Sp)

 Baby has fun with Mama as she folds the clean laundry and dresses the baby.
 A sock is missing!
 When found and Baby is dressed, it’s time to play outside.
 Little ones will love seeing Baby getting dressed and finding the sock.
 Throughout the story Mama talks with Baby about what she and Baby are doing.